sr4001/simplemindedrobot/content/blog/agentic-ai-autonomous-project-management/index.md

 - [AI-Powered Knowledge Management: Revolutionizing Agile Teams]({{< relref "/blog/harnessing-ai-tame-knowledge-chaos-agile-teams/" >}}): This post delves into how AI can manage knowledge in agile teams.
 Agentic AI could extend this concept by autonomously curating and applying relevant knowledge to ongoing projects.

 - [Navigating the Use of AI Tools in Daily Work]({{< relref "/blog/navigating-ai-tools-daily-work/" >}}): While this post focuses on general AI tools in the workplace, it provides valuable insights on balancing AI capabilities with human skills, which is crucial when implementing agentic AI in project management.

+- [AI: Artificial but not so Intelligent]({{< relref "/blog/ai-artificial-but-not-so-intelligent/" >}}): This post explores the current limitations of AI systems, providing a balanced perspective on the capabilities and challenges of AI in various applications, including project management.

+These articles provide deeper insights into various aspects of AI in agile development and project management, offering a comprehensive view of how AI is transforming these fields.